cristiklein/simpy/docs/topical_guides/monitoring.rst

 In contrast to your processes, you don't have direct access to the code of the built-in resource classes.
 But this doesn't prevent you from monitoring them.

-Monkey-patching some of a resource's methods allows you gather all the data you need.
+Monkey-patching some of a resource's methods allows you to gather all the data you need.

 Here is an example that demonstrate how you can add callbacks to